MrudulaArunkumar/Mrudula/content/project/giraffes/index.md

 ---
-author: Eric Anderson
+author: Mrudula Arunkumar
 categories:
-- Theme Features
+- Research
-- R
+- Projects
-- package
+# - package
 date: "2019-07-03"
 draft: false
 excerpt: Building this static site generator theme was the first time I used an Atomic